GoobisMoobis/GoobisBlog/_posts/2024-09-03-AtSchoolAgainLol.md

 * Made a Tampermonkey script for myself to make my blog look better when I view it (I almost made this one myself; just needed some help to change the favicon in chrome, and to move around a few HTML elements)

 That's it for now.
 Hopefully I'll be able to make more progress on the game this week :)

+*EDIT 4:57PM*

+Turns out I'll be free tommorrow!
+I'll be able to develop tomorrow, just not the day after :)